nus-cs2103-AY2021S2/ip/docs/README.md

    `13 Jan` (British-style), `13/1/2021` (old school), etc.
    Description of exact parsing rules is in the Java documentation.
 1. Options are prefixed with the `/` symbol.
 But this program also knows to parse dates containing `/`.
+1. Text boxes are especially allowed to be highlightable, in the off chance you want to copy it somewhere else...
+1. ...and exercise an undocumented `delete /all` nuclear option, but you'll never want to delete all the tasks on this cute little app, right?